Ethical Issues of Resuscitation

 - Patients who may benefit from resuscitation efforts should have equitable access to such efforts.

-- Decisions to attempt resuscitation must take into account, the accepted standards of medical care as well as patient preferences, if known,
+- Decisions to attempt resuscitation must take into account, the accepted standards of medical care and the safety of the medical personnel as well as known patient preferences.

-If the wishes of the patient are unclear, medically appropriate resuscitative measures should be undertaken.
+If the patient’s goals or medical circumstances are unclear, medically appropriate resuscitative measures should be undertaken.
 It is ethically permissible for treatments, once started, to be withdrawn when additional information is available.
-This information may include the lack of response to treatment or definitive information about the patient’s wishes.
+This information may include the lack of response to treatment or definitive information about the patient’s goals for life-sustaining treatments.

-When resuscitative efforts are not indicated, emergency physicians should provide appropriate medical and psychosocial care during the dying process.
-This may include the provision of comfort measures and psychosocial support for the patient and family.
+When resuscitative efforts are not indicated, emergency physicians should assure appropriate medical and psychosocial care during the dying process.